Altricial or Precocial Young Birds: Know the Differences

 What happens after the chicks acquire the juvenile plumage?

 Passerine birds: In most species, the juvenile birds separate from their parents when they become nutritionally independent.
-In some species, juvenile birds stay with the parents until the next breeding season.
+In some species, juvenile birds stay with their parents until the next breeding season.
 In others, chicks remain as family groups where young people help their parents raise next year’s chicks (their siblings).

 Shorebirds: In highly migratory species, chicks are abandoned by their parents as soon as they become nutritionally independent.
 The parents begin their migration journey before the chicks can fly.
 The chicks follow the parents to the wintering grounds a few weeks later.

 Hawks and owls: Generally, juvenile raptors and owls stay with their parents until they become nutritionally independent.
 This separation may take a few months or over a year.

 Understanding young birds’ behavior and appearance will help you decide if the chick you see on the ground is either an altricial or precocial bird.
 Knowing the differences will also help you decide whether to intervene or leave the chick under the care of its parents.

 In general, it is not a good idea to pick up and try to help a baby bird.
 Typically a chick on the ground, whether altricial or precocial, is under its parents’ care.